Elliot Davies - [email protected]

 Inspired by all things artistic, Raphael is honoured to have found a team and platform to spread photography throughout this community.
 He hopes he can keep raising the standards of photography for each issue and event he gets to cover!
 Apart from photography, Raphael writes comedy and loves to travel.
 He owes much of his photographic experience to his travels, his favourite subjects being humans of the world.
 You can follow his work on his tumblr and @saint_photos.

 Henry Legg – [email protected]

-Henry was first asked if he was interested in producing videos for The Saint at 3am in the morning whilst photographing an all-night blues event with Dee Pabari from Events.
+Henry was first asked if he was interested in producing videos for at 3 am in the morning while photographing an all-night blues event with the events team.
 Despite this, or perhaps because of it, he warmed to the idea and agreed to set up a video team.
-He is going into the 4th year of a degree in maths and theoretical physics and fully intends on avoiding the ‘real world’ and staying in academia for the rest of his life.
-His Facebook page can be found here.
+He is going into the fourth year of a degree in maths and theoretical physics and fully intends on avoiding the ‘real world’ by staying in academia for the rest of his life.
+His Facebook page can be found here and he tweets @physicshenry.